Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 • Saraswat et al (2019) [16] - This study concluded that better communication is essential to help cancer patients cope with chemotherapy-induced hair loss, but it is limited by the lack of existing data on how this side effect truly affects a patient's quality of life.

-Weight lossLosing weight quickly can reduce nutrients needed for healthy hair growth.
+Weight LossLosing weight quickly can reduce nutrients needed for healthy hair growth.

 • Kang et al (2024) [18] - This study concluded that hair loss from weight loss typically occurs after losing about 15.21% of body weight, with women and older adults being more vulnerable, but it is limited because it was a retrospective study that relied on patients' memories.